-The Hitman's Bodyguard Wife hits cinemas on Friday (June 18th).
+The Hitman's Bodyguard Wife is out now in hmv stores.
 Patrick Hughes is back in the director's chair and he told us all about making this explosive sequel...

 At what point did your mind turn to the idea of a sequel?
 Was it before the first film came out or was it really only after the success of the original?

 "It was during the edit.
 I was cutting the film in Soho and I had months to sit with these characters.
 The edit is always gruelling and is usually than the film itself, and, during that time, I began to wonder what would happen to these characters and what the fallout would be from what Michael Bryce had been through.
 To me, the only logical thing to do was to go to therapy and to stay as far away as possible from Darius Kincaid."